breezy11/stock-sentiment-analysis/README.md

 # stock-sentiment-analysis
-This program predicts if the stock price of a company will increase or decrease based on top news headlines. <br>
+This program predicts if the stock index price will increase or decrease based on top news headlines. <br>
 Predictions are based on sentiment scores.
 The headlines are fed as blocks of texts to TextBlob to get the subjectivity and polarity scores. <br>

 ## data